COMPETITIONS

 In the event of a tie, the referee themself may decide to add extra time or to call a winner themselves.
 A full list of rules can be found here.

-HOW DOES COMPETITION DESTRUCTION WORK?
+COMPETITION DESTRUCTION

 Destruction is only permitted for adult black belts.
 A pre-agreed technique is performed.